-Howard Hughes the legendary movie producer had 8 RV’s built that served as mobile dressing rooms.
-They had mahogany interiors, bathrooms, a refrigerator, stove and air conditioners.
+Howard Hughes the legendary movie producer had 8 RVs built that served as mobile dressing rooms.
+They had mahogany interiors, bathrooms, a refrigerator, a stove, and air conditioners.

 In 1942, the US military purchased thousands of the “Palace Expando” a revolutionary trailer that had a shower and bath and expanded on both sides.
 Newly enlisted men and their families were housed in these trailers.

 In 1946, a fascinating motor home was built on the chassis of a Chevrolet.
 According to historic resources, the owner of the RV couldn’t go on vacation without being stopped by curious people.

 The Shore land Tandem Town and Country was a 30-foot long trailer with electric fixtures and 3 rooms.
 In 1948, Flxible Bus Company began manufacturing custom coaches.